Are low carb and keto safe during pregnancy?

 When Carolina Cartier discovered she was pregnant with twins this past March, she never questioned whether she would continue eating a ketogenic diet.
-The 31-year-old Seattle area woman had been plagued by metabolic issues literally all her life: precocious puberty at age 3; polycystic ovarian syndrome (PCOS) by age 14; weight gain of 320 lbs (145 kg) on her 6 foot (183 cm) frame and pre-diabetes by her 20s.
+The 31-year-old Seattle area woman had been plagued by metabolic issues literally all her life: precocious puberty; polycystic ovarian syndrome (PCOS) by age 14; weight gain to 320 lbs (145 kg) on her 6 foot (183 cm) frame and pre-diabetes by her 20s.

 Her PCOS caused her ovaries to be enlarged and covered in cysts.
-She was told she was infertile and likely never able to have children.
+She was told she was infertile and would likely never be able to have children.

 The controversy of keto pregnancies

-Since few studies, of any sort, enroll pregnant women because of liability, ethical concerns and the physiologic complexity of pregnancy, evidence-based medicine about what is best for pregnant moms is severely lacking.2
+Since few studies, of any sort, enroll pregnant women because of liability, ethical concerns, and the physiologic complexity of pregnancy, evidence-based medicine about what is best for pregnant moms is severely lacking.4

-It is known, however, from an increasing number of long-term observational studies, that the unique physiologic conditions and complications of pregnancy predict future disease risk for both mothers and their offspring.3 We know, therefore, that fostering a healthy pregnancy is paramount for mom and babe.
+It is known, however, from an increasing number of long-term observational studies, that the unique physiologic conditions and complications of pregnancy predict future disease risk for both mothers and their offspring.5 We know, therefore, that fostering a healthy pregnancy is paramount for mom and baby.
 But what is the optimal diet for each individual woman and her unborn child?

-Into this research vacuum, many doctors default to the oft recommended advice: “Eat low fat with plenty of fruit, vegetables and healthy grains.”4 Some even become apoplectic if a pregnant mom says she is eating low carb or keto.
+Into this research vacuum, many doctors default to the oft recommended advice: “Eat low fat with plenty of fruit, vegetables and healthy grains.”6 Some even become apoplectic if a pregnant mom says she is eating low carb or keto.
 “You are harming your baby!,” some have been told, with doctors often citing research — in mice — that a ketogenic diet exposure in utero led to both increases and decreases in the rate of organ development, as well as some neurobehavioral changes as young adult mice.7

 The case for a ketogenic diet

-He recommends women start the diet two to three months before trying to conceive so that the mom is fat adapted before entering pregnancy.
-He advises that, once pregnant, the mother enjoy frequent low-carb, high-fat eating every two hours from the time she wakes up — with no fasting.
-His provides a dietary handout of meal and snacking foods that lists items such as cream cheese or unsweetened nut butters on vegetables like celery, cucumber or cauliflower, as well as nuts, egg in all forms, meats, canned and fresh fish, cheeses, avocado, unflavoured pork rinds, butter, full-fat cream.
+He recommends women start the diet two to three months before trying to conceive so that the mom is fat-adapted before entering pregnancy.
+He advises that, once pregnant, the mother enjoy frequent low-carb, high-fat eating every two to three hours from the time she wakes up — with no fasting.
+He provides a dietary handout of meal and snacking foods that lists items such as cream cheese or unsweetened nut butters on vegetables like celery, cucumber or cauliflower; as well as nuts, egg in all forms, meats, canned and fresh fish, cheeses, avocado, unflavored pork rinds, butter, and full-fat cream.

-In his experience eating this way decreases the rates of miscarriage, preeclampsia, gestational diabetes and morning sickness.
-“Nausea is a reactive hypoglycemic reaction to the dramatically increased insulin resistance caused by pregnancy hormones,” he said.
+In his experience, eating this way decreases the rates of miscarriage, preeclampsia, gestational diabetes and morning sickness.12

 In one very dramatic case, Dr. Fox had a patient referred to him who previously had such severe hyperemesis gravidarium — extreme vomiting in pregnancy — that it had led to multiple hospitalizations and six previous pregnancy terminations.
-On his advice she started the ketogenic diet prior to her seventh conception and “she had no nausea during pregnancy and made it all the way to term.
-This dramatic success demonstrates clearly that the hypoglycemia associated by insulin resistance is immediately relieved by the diet.”
+On his advice she started the ketogenic diet prior to her seventh conception and she had no nausea during pregnancy and made it all the way to term.13

-Dr. Robert Kiltz, a fertility specialist at CNY Fertility, with clinics in New York State and Florida, has been recommending the ketogenic diet for improved fertility and pregnancy for the last five years.6 “I like to say that ‘ketogenic’ means ‘the key to genius’!,” says Dr. Kiltz who posts inspirational, pithy videos on Facebook in part to support and encourage women to eat low-carb high-fat foods for conception and pregnancy.
-“We have zero need for carbohydrates as humans.”
+Dr. Robert Kiltz, a fertility specialist at CNY Fertility, with clinics in New York State and Florida, has been recommending the ketogenic diet for improved fertility and pregnancy for the last five years.
+“I like to say that ‘ketogenic’ means ‘the key to genius’!,” says Dr. Kiltz, who posts inspirational, pithy videos on Facebook in part to support and encourage women to eat low-carb, high-fat foods for conception and pregnancy.
+“We have zero need for dietary carbohydrates as humans.”
 Despite now witnessing many successful keto pregnancies, he says he is still in the minority of fertility doctors who recommend this approach.

-Ketogenic expert, author, and Diet Doctor contributor Maria Emmerich, who has the popular ketogenic website Mind Body Health, has counselled hundreds of women on ketogenic eating during pregnancy, with great results.
-“As if this diet of real food would be harmful to the fetus?” she asks rhetorically.
-She points to evidence that the fetus is naturally in a frequent state of ketosis7 and that it is essential for laying down fatty structures like brains and nerve cells.
+Ketogenic expert, author, and Diet Doctor contributor Maria Emmerich, who has the popular ketogenic website Mind Body Health, has counseled hundreds of women on ketogenic eating during pregnancy, with great results.14 “As if this diet of real food would be harmful to the fetus?” she asks rhetorically.
+She points to evidence that a fetus can naturally be in a state of ketosis.15

-Another expert in low carb or ketogenic diets in pregnancy is US dietitian Lily Nichols, whose popular 2015 book Real Food For Gestational Diabetes has a whole chapter on the misconceptions surrounding ketosis in pregnancy.
-She has helped hundreds of pregnant women in her career as specialist in gestational diabetes (GD), also known as “carbohydrate intolerance of pregnancy.”
+Another expert in low carb or ketogenic diets in pregnancy is US dietitian Lily Nichols, whose popular 2015 book Real Food For Gestational Diabetes16 has a whole chapter on the misconceptions surrounding ketosis in pregnancy.
+She has helped hundreds of pregnant women in her career as a specialist in gestational diabetes (GD), also known as “carbohydrate intolerance of pregnancy.”
 Along with her book and website, she frequently blogs and appears as an expert guest on low-carb keto podcasts.
-GD is such an important issue in pregnancy, particularly for women who may have undiagnosed pre-diabetes prior to conception, that part two of this post focuses solely on that condition, and what to eat for it, featuring an in depth interview with Nichols.

 “I find it ironic that if you tell your doctor that you plan to eat low carb during pregnancy, they’ll say it is unsafe, but if you say you to plan to eat a diet based on fresh vegetables, meat, fish, eggs, dairy, nuts, seeds and a little fruit, they will tell you to stay the course,” she says.

-She also notes, however, that some women especially during early days of pregnancy feel better eating slightly more carbs.
-If that happens “don’t beat yourself up, go for it.
+She also notes, however, that some women, especially during the early days of pregnancy, feel better eating slightly more carbs.17 If that happens, “don’t beat yourself up, go for it.
 You have to get through the first trimester anyway you can.”
 But try, she says, to always opt for nutrient-dense food.
-“All pregnant women benefit from the most nutrient dense diet they can manage and that just happens to be naturally lower in carbohydrates.”
+“All pregnant women benefit from the most nutrient-dense diet they can manage, and that just happens to be naturally lower in carbohydrates.”